postsharp/PostSharp.Documentation/conceptual/Caching/Backends/caching-redis.md

 1. Set the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.SupportsDependencies?text=RedisCachingBackendConfiguration.SupportsDependencies> property to `true`.

 2. Make sure that at least one instance of the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollector> class is alive at any moment (whether the application is running or not).
-It must be configured with the same <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.Prefix> and <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.Database> as your main application.
+It must be configured with the same <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.KeyPrefix> and <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.Database> as your main application.
 You may package the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollector> into a separate application or cloud service.

     This component performs two tasks: